Relocating from the West Coast

 What would your equity buy here?

 Tell me roughly what your current home is worth and where in North Texas you are looking.
-I will put together an honest, address-specific picture of what that buys, taxes included, so you can see the move clearly before you make it.
+I will put together a clear, address-specific picture of what that buys, taxes included, so you can see the move clearly before you make it.